ibnfirnas/khatus/README.md

 `P1 > pipe&; P2 > pipe&; ...
 PN > pipe&; tail -f pipe | tee >(S1) >(S2) ... >(SN) > /dev/null`

-The cool thing is that, because the pipe is always read (`tail -f ... > /dev/null`), the publishers are never blocked, so we get a live stream of event to which we can attach any number of interested subscribers (` ... tee ... `) and, because the pipe is named, if a subscriber needs to - it too can publish something to the pipe without being blocked.
+The cool thing is that, because the pipe is always read (`tail -f ... > /dev/null`), the publishers are never blocked, so we get a live stream of events to which we can attach any number of interested subscribers (` ... tee ... `) and, because the pipe is named, if a subscriber needs to - it too can publish something to the pipe without being blocked.